Peter B. Bennett

 Peter B. Bennett (12 June 1931 – 9 August 2022) was the founder and a president and CEO of the Divers Alert Network (DAN), a non-profit organization devoted to assisting scuba divers in need.
 He was a professor of anesthesiology at Duke University Medical Center, and was the Senior Director of the Center for Hyperbaric Medicine and Environmental Physiology at Duke.
 Bennett is recognized as a leading authority on the effects of high pressure on human physiology.

 Bennett was born in Portsmouth, Hampshire, England.
-He was employed at the Royal Navy Physiology Laboratory near Portsmouth for 20 years, beginning in 1953.
+He was employed at the Royal Naval Physiology Laboratory near Portsmouth for 20 years, beginning in 1953.
 During this time, he formed and headed the Defence and Civil Institute for Environmental Medicine in Canada.